nervetattoo/simple-thermostat/examples/sensors.md

 # Different example usage of sensors with templating support (2.4 release)

+You must set `version: 3` on the card to enable these features.

 ### Render a state value from a different entity:

 This is the basic, most used case.
 Just render the state of a different sensor.